hpc/charliecloud/doc/ch-image_desc.rst

 code base, it illustrates how Dockerfiles work more clearly.
 Finally, it allows straightforward extensions if needed to support scientific computing.

-:code:`ch-grow` tries hard to be compatible with Docker and other interpreters, though as an independent implementation, it is not bug-compatible.
+:code:`ch-image` tries hard to be compatible with Docker and other interpreters, though as an independent implementation, it is not bug-compatible.